accosmin-org/libnano/README.md

 * the `hyper-parameters to regularize ML models are automatically tuned` using standard model evaluation protocols (e.g. cross-validation).
 The values of the hyper-parameters are fixed a-priori to reduce the risk of overfitting the validation dataset or of adjusting the parameter grid based on the results on the test dataset.
 The user can override the tuning strategy (e.g. local search) and the evaluation protocol (e.g. cross-validation, bootstrapping) using appropriate interfaces.
 For example the builtin parameter grid is adapted to standard regularization methods of linear models (e.g. like in lasso, ridge, elastic net).
 Note that models with few hyper-parameters are prefered as they are simpler to understand and tune.

 * `gradient boosting models should work with arbitrary weak learners`.
-Standard weak learners (e.g. decision trees, decision stumps, lool-up-tables, linear models) are builtin.
+Standard weak learners (e.g. decision trees, decision stumps, look-up-tables, linear models) are builtin.
 The user can implement new weak learners using the appropriate interface.

 Note that the library makes heavy use of its own implementation of `tensors of arbitrary rank and scalar type` designed for machine learning applications.
 This uses Eigen3 as backend and as such fast and easy-to-use linear algebra operations are readily available.